 But while a majority of Americans think all types of colleges and universities contribute to a strong workforce and prepare people to be successful, there is a drop-off compared to public institutions when it comes to “being worth the cost,” “being for people in my situation,” and “always putting students first.”
-People do not believe that private and for-profit universities are worth the cost (43 percent and 40 percent respectively) and also do not believe that private and for-profit universities are worth the cost (42 percent and 41 percent respectively).
+People do not believe that private and for-profit universities are worth the cost (43 percent and 40 percent, respectively) and also do not believe that private and for-profit universities are for “people in my situation” (42 percent and 41 percent, respectively).

-Although a majority of Americans believe that institutions overall put their own long-term interests before those of their students, when asked about each type of institution, this seems to be more the case for private, for-profit institutions.
-Most Americans believe that public and private institutions always put students first; they do not feel the same way about the for-profit colleges and universities, where only 39 percent believe this to be the case.
+Although, when asked generally, a majority of Americans believe that institutions overall put their own long-term interests before those of their students, when then asked about each type of institution, this seems to be more the case for private, for-profit institutions.
+Most Americans believe that public and private institutions always put students first; they do not feel the same way about for-profit colleges and universities, where only 39 percent believe this to be the case.

 When looking at generational differences, Generation Z—people currently the same age as traditionally-aged college students—are most likely to believe that community colleges are for people like them (75 percent), prepare people to be successful (85 percent), and always put their students first (71 percent).
 Generation Z is also more likely to say that public four-year colleges and universities are for students in their situation (80 percent) and put their students first (57 percent).

-Interestingly, the Silent Generation and Generation Z align in their perceptions of the for-profit sector.
+Interestingly, the oldest respondents and the youngest align in their perceptions of the for-profit sector.
 While most people agree that for-profit colleges and universities prepare people to be successful, this is especially the case for Generation Z (71 percent) and the Silent Generation (67 percent).
 Generation Z and the Silent Generation are also more likely to believe that for-profits contribute to a strong American workforce (67 percent and 65 percent, respectively).
-In addition, a small majority of members of Generation Z (50 percent) and the Silent Generation (51 percent) believe that for-profits are worth the cost, compared to 31 percent of Millennials, 38 percent of Generation X, and 37 percent of Baby Boomers.
+In addition, about half the members of Generation Z (50 percent) and the Silent Generation (50 percent) believe that for-profits are worth the cost, compared to 31 percent of Millennials, 38 percent of Generation X, and 37 percent of Baby Boomers.